Suite bergamasque: Structure

-1. Prélude
+Prélude

-The first piece in the suite, entitled "Prélude", is in the key of F major and marked moderato tempo rubato.
+The first piece in the suite is in the key of F major and marked moderato tempo rubato.
 Its legato phrases give it a smooth, flowing feel.

-2. Menuet
+Menuet

-The second movement of Suite bergamasque is the "Menuet", in A minor.
+The second movement is in A minor.
 Rather than mimicking the articulations of a baroque minuet from the start, Debussy eschews the accent on the downbeat of the first measures.
 The light, fluttery embellishments Debussy writes throughout the movement give it the character of an arabesque.